• Skip to primary navigation

 Competitions like a little bite, but that doesn't mean these don't taste AMAZING.
 They have a rich flavor and many people prefer this tender rib meat.

-What type of ribs?
+What type of ribs to use?

 This method of cooking can be used on any type of rib.
 However, the most common used are going to be from pork, not so much beef.
 The two favorites being: